LABORA-INF-UFG/openran-br-blueprint/blueprint_v1/bouncer-xapp/README.md

 ```

 ## Troubleshoot
 Sometimes the E2SIMs may start before the E2 Term is ready, which may cause the E2 nodes to not be registered in the SDL.
-If the xApp logs `Number of gNBs: 0`, then restart the E2SIMs with this script:
+If the xApp logs `"Number of gNBs: 0"`, then restart the E2SIMs with this script:
 ```bash
 restart_E2SIMs_script
 ```